 Jumping from drawing straight and concentric shapes in the silver sand, I am now re-creating Antelope Canyon abstractions.
 It feels totally right.
 Antelope Canyon is made out of Navajo sandstone and the silver sand is just the right material to freely explore new shapes.
 With the tools I made for the zengarden motifs I am able to create satisfying patterns.

 I'll next week revisit the sanddrawing and make more of this type drawings and sandpaintings.
 I am trying to find new authentic ways to come to new shapes in my jewelry work.
 The faster I sketch the Antelope images, the more abstract they become.
 I like that, I want to pursuit this idea.

 In my facebook sketching group Elizabeth Agte was inspired by my Art Retreat to work with blockprinting.
-She posted a lovely bee.
-The cross-pollination did its work, and I used linocut to create a print inspired by the Canyon's in the South-West of the USA.
+She posted some lovely bee prints.
+The cross-pollination did its work again, and I used linocut to create a print inspired by the Canyon's in the South-West of the USA.